Subjectivity and objectivity (philosophy): In epistemology

-In opposition to philosopher René Descartes' method of personal deduction, natural philosopher Isaac Newton applied the relatively objective scientific method to look for evidence before forming a hypothesis.
+In opposition to philosopher René Descartes' method which is along the lines of the statement, "Cogito, ergo sum", natural philosopher Isaac Newton applied the relatively objective scientific method to look for evidence before forming a hypothesis.
 Partially in response to Kant's rationalism, logician Gottlob Frege applied objectivity to his epistemological and metaphysical philosophies.
 If reality exists independently of consciousness, then it would logically include a plurality of indescribable forms.
 Objectivity requires a definition of truth formed by propositions with truth value.
 An attempt of forming an objective construct incorporates ontological commitments to the reality of objects.

 The importance of perception in evaluating and understanding objective reality is debated in the observer effect of quantum mechanics.
 Direct or naïve realists rely on perception as key in observing objective reality, while instrumentalists hold that observations are useful in predicting objective reality.
 The concepts that encompass these ideas are important in the philosophy of science.
 Philosophies of mind explore whether objectivity relies on perceptual constancy.